mbodm/cdis/README.md

 This is, how i solved it:
 - I use AutoHotkey for this
-- Download the pure "AutoHotkey64.exe" file (portable version) and copy it to some folder
+- Download the pure "AutoHotkey64.exe" file (portable version) into some folder
-- Create a Windows Desktop Shortcut (".lnk" file) for that "AutoHotkey64.exe" file in that folder
 - Create a text file named "cdis.ahk" in that folder (file name doesn't matter)
 - We edit and fill this text file later
+- Create a Windows Desktop Shortcut (".lnk" file) for the "AutoHotkey64.exe"
 - Right-click the Windows Desktop Shortcut and select properties
 - Add the text file name ("cdis.ahk" in this case) as parameter to the "AutoHotkey64.exe" call
 - Now move the Windows Desktop Shortcut into the startup folder